dzh200311/dzh200311/README.md

 ## Contact
 - 📧 Email: zd2364@columbia.edu

-## Learning Goals
-Currently, I am planning to delve deeper into CS and get a good offer for my master degree.

 ## Contributions
 If you have any suggestions or ideas for my suck projects, feel free to raise an issue or submit a pull request.
 I'm open to collaboration and improvement.